Conduct searches - not only before filing an application

 - The patent information centres (Patentinformationszentren) also provide expert assistance to you.

-- The DPMA also offers workshops on IP searches (in German language).
-The dates can be found on the events page.
+- The DPMA also offers workshops and seminars on IP searches and searches.
+You will find the dates on the events page.

 Picture 1: iStock.com/mihailomilovanovic, Picture 2: iStock.com/TeerawatWinyarat